Rakshith-1/webapp/README.md

 You are able to see a preview of the cart on the top bar or even navigate into a more detailed cart page.

 The checkout process is a multi-page form that at the end allows you to place an order that will later be shown on the order history page.
+The original copy of this project can be viewed at: https://github.com/michaelparkadze/angular-ecommerce-app.git

 <br/>

-Application Deployment in AWS – EC2 "OR"
+**Application Deployment in AWS – EC2 **"OR"
 Three tier web Application Deployment in AWS – EC2 "OR" Node.js, Angular.js, MySQL-based Web Application deployment in AWS – EC2 "OR" Frontend, Backend and Database based web Application deployment in AWS – EC2

 Here we are using one EC2 instance to install the frontend, backend, and database.